ahmad2b/postbot3000/README.md

 Try it out: [PostBot 3000](https://postbot3000.vercel.app/)

-PostBot 3000 is an AI-powered social media AI Agent that generates, and posts high-quality content across X (formerly Twitter) and LinkedIn.
-Leveraging `LangGraph` and the `OpenAI` API, it transforms technical content into engaging posts, providing platform-specific edits and constructive feedback to enhance your social media strategy.
+PostBot 3000 is an `open-source` project that shows how to build a powerful AI agent and stream responses and generate artifacts.
+This project makes it easier for anyone looking to implement similar solutions.

 ## Features